hackclub/hackclub/meta/labs_program/interview.md

 5. Why do you want to be part of the labs program?
 Can you spend 5 hours outside of your club a week?

+Dates we need to know:
 -  Club fair?
 -  First club meeting?

-Here are some things we want you to think about.
+Here are some things we want you to think about:
 -  Gender diversity in leadership
 -  Greet people at the door